wso2-extensions/identity-samples-js/identity-authenticate-sample-js-spa/README.md

         "serverOrigin": "",

-        // NOTE: Add below config if running on tenant mode "tenant": "", // E.g. "organization.com"
+        // NOTE: Add below config if running on tenant mode "tenant": "", // E.g. "organization"
-        "tenantPath": "" // E.g. "/t/organization.com"
+        "tenantPath": "" // E.g. "/t/organization"
     };
     ```

 ### 3. Run

-* Run `yarn start` or `npm start` if you use `npm` instead `yarn` for dependencies install.
+3. If this is the first time, run `yarn` to install dependencies.
+(Do only once)
-* Navigate to `http://localhost:5000` from the browser.
+4. Run `yarn start`

-## License
+5. Navigate to `http://localhost:5000` from the browser

-Licenses this source under the Apache License, Version 2.0 ([LICENSE](LICENSE)), You may not use this file except in compliance with the License.
+ ([LICENSE](LICENSE)), You may not use this file except in compliance with the License.